vovkagu/linorobot2/README.md

 Alternatively, follow this [guide](./ROBOT_INSTALLATION.md) to do the installation manually.

-### 2. Host Machine / Development Computer - Gazebo Simulation (Optional)
+## Host Machine / Development Computer - Gazebo Simulation (Optional)
 This step is only required if you plan to use Gazebo later.
 This comes in handy if you want to fine-tune parameters (ie. SLAM Toolbox, AMCL, Nav2) or test your applications on a virtual robot.

 #### 2.1 Install linorobot2 Package
-Install linorobot2 package on the host machine:
+Install linorobot2 package, and gazebo if not already installed, on the host machine:

     cd <host_machine_ws>
     git clone -b $ROS_DISTRO https://github.com/linorobot/linorobot2 src/linorobot2